khimo/khimo.github.io/bli-guides/_help_drivers/BeoLink.md

 - *Cinema mode*: Sets *Cinema mode* on product.
 The available options are product dependent so the product must be online in order to be able to see them in *Macro* edition.

+- *Legacy home control*:  Sends the legacy home control command on the product.

+- *Link to source by id*: Links the product to a specific source, which can be originated on another product.
 - *Master volume adjust*: Enable controlling the volume of several products at once via Multiroom.
 The command is sent to the master product and all the other products which are streaming from the master, changing their volume the same way. *Master volume adjust* is used for relative control.